Fibroid Removal in Thailand Your guide to cost, top specialists & hospitals

 Anaemia stabilised first: Significant anaemia from heavy bleeding is corrected before surgery, with iron supplements or GnRH agonist pre-treatment where needed.

-Fit for anaesthesia: Reasonable general health for a 1-3 hour procedure and a hospital stay of same day to three nights.
+Fit for anaesthesia: Reasonable general health for a 1-3 hour procedure and a hospital stay of two to three nights.

 Medications and smoking: Blood thinners are stopped at least two weeks before surgery and smoking four weeks prior.
 Pregnancy must be ruled out beforehand.